Libuše (opera): Background

 The opera was composed in 1871–72.
 From the very beginning, the new opera's premiere was destined to mark a major, exceptional event.
 After abandoning an initial idea to dedicate it to the coronation of the Austrian Emperor as King of Bohemia (which actually never happened), Smetana focused on a historic occasion whose dimension was indeed exclusively national, namely, the inauguration of the National Theatre in Prague.
 Consequently, the premiere had to wait for nine years after the opera's completion, until 11 June, 1881.
-After that, Libuše was also performed as part of the National Theatre's definitive reopening on 18 November, 1883, following its previous destruction by a fire.
+After that, Libuše was also performed as part of the National Theatre's definitive reopening on 18 November, 1883, following its previous destruction by a fire disaster.
 By then, however, Smetana had already suffered a complete loss of hearing and was unable to listen to his music.

 Smetana's aim was to create a ”glorious tableau”.
 He carried out his declared task with honour, and being a consummate dramatist he did not in the process limit himself to producing a static illustration of a well-known story.
 Rather, the opera's score stands out for its wealth of musical architecture, alternating monumental passages with lyric images of nature, professions of love with scenes of strife packed with drama, a rustic dance with a ceremonial march.
 Commentators have noted the pageant-like nature of the opera and the influence of Richard Wagner in the music.
 Finally, the whole is topped off by a closing scene of Libuše's prophecy, manifesting confidence in the lasting vitality and glory of the Czech nation.
 Smetana was well aware of his opera's exceptional status; he did not intend it to become a standard repertoire number, but wished its performances to be limited to ”festive occasions marked by the entire Czech nation”.
 This wish of the composer has since his time continued to be the norm to this day.